 Typical April Climate

-The maximum temperature of Pokhara in daytime ranges between 28 and 30 degC whereas night temperature ranges between 16 and 18 degC.
-Temperatures in mid-hill treks areas are between 15 -20 degrees-Celsius in the day and 5-10 degrees-Celsius at night.
-High passes such as Thorong La (5,416 m) are still cool, 0-5 degC during the day and -10 degC at night.
-Afternoon pre-monsoon showers are possible, 50-90 mm for the month, but usually are short lived.
+The maximum daytime temperature in Pokhara ranges between 28 and 30 °C, whereas the night temperature ranges between 16 and 18 °C. Temperatures in mid-hill trek areas are between 15 -20 degrees Celsius in the day and 5-10 degrees Celsius at night.
+High passes such as Thorong La (5,416 m) are still cool, with daytime temperatures of 0-5 degC and nighttime temperatures -10 degC.
+Afternoon pre-monsoon showers are possible, with 50-90 mm expected this month, but they are usually short-lived.

 Trekking Suitability

 Trails are usually dry and safe for trekking.
-The Annapurna circuit, Ghorepani poon hill and others are all fully accessible.
-Morning hikes provide spectacular views of Annapurna, Machhapuchhre and Dhaulagiri, while in the afternoon haze may somewhat obscure the peaks in the distance.
-Tea houses and lodges are operational, though it is recommended to reserve because of peak season crowds.
+The Annapurna circuit, Ghorepani poon hill, and others are all fully accessible.
+Morning hikes offer spectacular views of Annapurna, Machhapuchhre, and Dhaulagiri, while in the afternoon, haze may obscure the distant peaks.
+Tea houses and lodges are operational, though it is recommended to reserve during the peak season due to crowds.

 Unique April Highlights

 Spring brings colourful rhododendron on mid-altitude trails.
-Valleys are green and rivers are alive from snowmelt.
-Birdwatchers can enjoy many species of migratory and local species.
-Cultural experiences ranging from local village visits to interaction with Gurung and Magar communities add to the trekking experience.
-Sunrise views from Poon Hill or Sarangkot in Pokhara are especially amazing in the month of April.
+Valleys are green, and rivers are alive from snowmelt.
+Birdwatchers can enjoy many species of migratory and local birds.
+Cultural experiences, ranging from local village visits to interactions with Gurung and Magar communities, add to the trekking experience.
+Sunrise views from Poon Hill or Sarangkot in Pokhara are especially amazing in April.

 Travel Considerations

-To have a clean view, start early in the day, bring along light rain protection and reserve your accommodations in advance.
+For a clear view, start early in the day, bring light rain protection, and reserve your accommodations in advance.
 Layering clothing – to deal with your temperature changes from day to night.
 Sun protection is a must, especially at higher altitudes.

 Langtang Region in April: Weather & Trekking Conditions

-Langtang offers moderate-altitude trekking through scenic valleys and forested trails, with fewer crowds than Everest or Annapurna April is ideal to visit, with stable weather, blooming rhododendrons and active local villages.
-The combination of nature, culture and *manageable trails make it a perfect spring trekking destination*.
+Langtang offers moderate-altitude trekking through scenic valleys and forested trails, with fewer crowds than Everest or Annapurna.
+April is ideal to visit, with stable weather, blooming rhododendrons, and active local villages.
+The combination of nature, culture, and *manageable trails makes it a perfect spring trekking destination*.

 Typical April Climate

-In Langtang, daytime temperatures in lower valleys range from 15–20°C, with nights at 5–10°C. Higher passes experience 0–5°C during the day and -5°C at night April is usually dry, although short afternoon or evening showers are possible.
-Morning skies are often clear giving excellent views of Langtang Lirung and surrounding peaks.
+In Langtang, daytime temperatures in the lower valleys range from 15–20°C, while nights are 5–10°C. Higher passes experience 0–5°C during the day and -5°C at night.
+April is usually dry, although short afternoon or evening showers are possible.
+Morning skies are often clear, giving excellent views of Langtang Lirung and the surrounding peaks.

 Trekking Suitability